au-research/ANDS-ResearchVocabularies-Registry/src/main/db/code-generation/README.md

 # Code generation of database entity and DAO classes

+## What to do when changes are made

+* If you add a new entity class, you need to follow the steps in the section "Generation of serialVersionUID values" below to generate and specify a serialVersionUID value.
+* If you add or delete a column, or change the interpretation of a column, you need to review ComparisonUtils.java (in the directory src/main/java/au/org/ands/vocabs/registry/db/entity) to see if there is a comparison method for the entity, and, if so, if the method needs to be updated.

 ## Generation of serialVersionUID values

 Each entity class must be serializable, which means it must have a